enjaku4/rabarber/README.md

 ```rb
 user.revoke_roles(:accountant, :marketer)
 ```

-If the user doesn't have the role you want to revoke, it will be ignored.
+Roles the user doesn’t have are ignored.

 The method returns an array of roles assigned to the user.